Awaiting India's response on dispute settlement mechanism in proposed investment protection pact: EU trade commissioner | Law-Order

 ''When we discuss bilateral engagements -- that's the whole purpose of having bilateral free trade agreements, having bilateral investment protection agreements that go beyond what is in WTO,'' he said.

-When asked about reports of some EU countries pushing for incorporating certain clauses relating to rights and environmental issues in the FTA, it's only well established practice in the EU agreements, Dombrovskis said they are part of ''what we call trade and sustainable development chapters.''
-These chapters cover human rights and especially labour rights and environmental questions, he said.
+When asked about reports of some EU countries pushing for incorporating certain clauses relating to rights and environmental issues in the FTA, Dombrovskis said it's only well-established practice in the EU agreements and they are part of ''what we call trade and sustainable development chapters.''
+These chapters cover human rights and especially labour rights and environmental questions, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)